lgmorand/azure-devops-pipeline-decorators/content/pipeline-decorators.md

 ### Inject depending on the operation system

-This one is a little specific as it can *not* be done at the job (top) level because the parsing of decorators happens because an agent is assigned to the run.
+This one is a little specific as it cannot be done at the job (top) level because the parsing of decorators happens because an agent is assigned to the run.
 The test has to be done at the task level:

 ```yaml
 - task: CmdLine@2